Princeton45/jenkins-dynamic-versioning/README.md

 Instead of `ENTRYPOINT` in the Dockerfile, I used `CMD` so we can match the method used in the `COPY` command.

+4.  **Commit version update of Jenkins back to Git Repository:**

+This step is crucial because without it, Jenkins will only increment the app version in the `pom.xml` file locally on its runner and not in the git repository.

+If we run the pipeline twice without this step, it will use the old version because the pom.xml in the Git repository was not updated with the new incremeneted version.

+So now, when other developers want to commit something to the `main` branch for example, they first need to run a `git pull` or `git fetch` to get the changes to the `pom.xml` that Jenkins commited then continue working from there.